 The Science of the Brick

-Your ticket for The Art of the Brick includes admission to The Science of the Brick gallery which features eight activity stations for guests to create and design structures and solve various LEGO brick building challenges.
+Your ticket for The Art of the Brick includes admission to The Science of the Brick gallery which features nine activity stations for guests to create and design structures and solve various LEGO brick building challenges.
 Activities include:

 Art & Architecture